What is Happening at Reid Park?

-Construction on this project is scheduled to begin in February or March of 2021, and will be completed in early 2023.
+Construction is slated to begin in Spring 2021 and be completed in early 2023.

-We want to hear from you!
-These improvement plans were made with input from the local community at every turn.
-Zoo improvements were approved by voters in 2017 and the details of this project have been discussed widely in council meetings, during more than 100 presentations with members of the community, and with local media.
+These improvement plans were made with extensive input from the local community.
+Zoo improvements were approved by voters in 2017 and project details have been discussed widely in council meetings, during more than 100 presentations with members of the community, and with local media.
 A 2019 open house held by the Parks & Recreation Department indicated that 92% of attendees approved of the Zoo’s expansion plan.
 Contact us with questions or comments about the future of your Zoo!

 Commitment to Community Access

 The Zoo has also been expanding access!
 Providing access for all is a vital part of Reid Park Zoo’s commitment to connecting people with nature and wildlife, regardless of economic status.
 Through Community Access Programs, Reid Park Zoo makes the Zoo and its programs accessible to low-income and/or underserved children and families.
 Each year more than 30,000 children and adults enjoy free admission.
 Additionally, we offer reduced admission to EBT cardholders (SNAP/WIC program participants).